 For the next step, I cover the coroplast with old newspaper for more absorption, top it off with wood-chip bedding, and return it to the cage.

-All of this will take about ten minutes; the process is fairly quick and painless, providing that they are potty trained to use a litter box.
+As mentioned earlier, all of this will take about 10 minutes.
+The process is fairly quick and painless, providing that your pets are potty trained to use a litter box.

 © 2012 Dave Rogers

 Dave Rogers (author) from New York on November 07, 2020:

 Super late reply sorry, but took me a few weeks but i find it differs from one pig to another

 Hi, Dave.
 I just started to train my guinea pig to potty in the potty pan. she wants to potty outside the pan.
 How long does it take to potty train guinea pig?

 It is awesome you helped my a lot.